ttdoucet/ttdoucet.github.io/nightingale/index.md

 &nbsp;&nbsp;
 and haply the Queen moon is on her throne
 &nbsp;&nbsp;&nbsp;&nbsp;
-clustered around by all her starry fays.
+cluster’d around by all her starry fays.
 But here there is no light,
 &nbsp;&nbsp;
 save what from heaven is with the breezes blown